The House of Silk: Critical reception

 Critical reports were generally positive.
 On Anthony Horowitz's official site a review of The Guardian was posted, stating:

 So, all of the elements are there: the data, the data, the data.
 Nothing of consequence overlooked.
 And yet can Horowitz, like Holmes, make from these drops of water the possibilities of an Atlantic or a Niagara?
 Can he astonish us?
 Can he thrill us?
 Are there "the rapid deductions, as swift as intuitions, and yet always founded on a logical basis" that we yearn for?
 Emphatically, yes.

-Allusions to other literary works

-In chapter one there is some mention of C. Auguste Dupin, a character developed by author Edgar Allan Poe, and his ability to make astounding deductions based on visible emotions reflected through the physical medium.
-Holmes demonstrates this by uncovering Watson's anxiety and the source thereof.
-This mention of Dupin is in itself a reference to a reference made by Conan Doyle to the character in the first Holmes novel A Study in Scarlet.

-The supporting character Ephraim Hardcastle (the landlord of the Bag of Nails pub, whose name is revealed in chapter eight) is a reference to the newspaper column of the same name in The Daily Mail as written pseudonymously by Nigel Dempster and subsequently Peter McKay.

 Sequel

-Horowitz announced a second installment entitled Moriarty, but this time Holmes only appears at the end.
-Moreover, those detectives that Holmes had worked with in previous cases, such as Athelney Jones and Lestrade, were present.
+In 2014, Horowitz published a second installment entitled Moriarty.
+He deliberately chose not to use Holmes or Watson, instead featuring detectives from previous cases, such as Athelney Jones and Lestrade.